sebastienh/textually.net/content/text/textually-about.md

-## History

-Textually is born from the desir to give all people who create and modify texts, tools that reflect the fundamental changes that occured in the way informartion is handled.

 ## Mission

-Textually is dedicated to transform the way we write and to create betters tools to edit text.
+Textually is dedicated to develop innovative text editors that help to organize textual information and make it available and useful to produce texts.